Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Conclusion

-@todo: descriptor pool
-@todo: talk about limits
 @todo: add author to bonus chapter?

-Once you have learned how to use compute shaders you may take a look at some advanced topics like:
+Once you have learned how to use compute shaders you may take a look at some advanced compute topics like:

 - Shared memory
 - Asynchronous compute